 - U.S. District Court, Northern District of Georgia

 - U.S. District Court, Middle District of Georgia

 - U.S. District Court, Southern District of Georgia

 - Supreme Court of the United States

-Mr. Shigley is currently a trustee of The Peachtree Trust.
-Over the years, he has served as an elder at Peachtree Presbyterian Church, assistant scoutmaster of the Boy Scout troop where his son became an Eagle Scout, YMCA youth soccer coach, board chair of a church-based (now independent) child development center, board member of Lifegate counseling center, secretary of the Bill Maness Good Samaritan Scholarship Fund, Inc. For several years, he was also on the national advisory board of the Children's Tumor Foundation Endurance Team with which he completed the Chicago Marathon, New York City Marathon and half marathons in Savannah, Las Vegas, Columbia and Atlanta.
+Mr. Shigley is an elder at Peachtree Presbyterian Church.
+Over the years, he has been a Trustee of the Peachtree Trust, assistant scoutmaster of the Boy Scout troop where his son became an Eagle Scout, YMCA youth soccer coach, board chair of a church-based (now independent) child development center, board member of Lifegate counseling center, secretary of the Bill Maness Good Samaritan Scholarship Fund, Inc. For several years, he was also on the national advisory board of the Children's Tumor Foundation Endurance Team with which he completed the Chicago Marathon, New York City Marathon and half marathons in Savannah, Las Vegas, Columbia and Atlanta.

 Ken and Sally Shigley were married almost 34 years before her death due to a brain tumor in 2017.
 His daughter hospice nurse in New Hampshire and runs several marathons per year.
 His son is a golf fitness trainer in Atlanta.

 Member Since: 1977